 Funny River runs a total of 67 river miles before meeting the Kenai River, with 4.5 of those miles in the lower section outside the Kenai National Wildlife Refuge.

-The lower Funny River riparian corridor can be described as primarily under ownership of private individuals, the Alaska Department of Natural Resources (AKDNR), and the regional native corporation CIRI (Cook Inlet Regional Incorporated).
+The lower Funny River riparian corridor can be described as primarily under ownership of private individuals, the Alaska Department of Natural Resources (ADNR), and the regional native corporation Cook Inlet Regional Incorporated (CIRI).

 In the context of near-term potential for conservation opportunities, several categories are highlighted.
-An AKDNR parcel that parallels Funny River Road contains a significant cold water feature that we visited on foot ground truth.
+An ADNR parcel that parallels Funny River Road contains a significant cold-water feature that we visited on foot to ground truth.
 Future road improvement projects would ideally be cognizant of such features and take efforts to minimize impact from impervious surfaces.